-- Step 1 From the Administration Console, navigate to the Configuration > RMS window. - Step 2 Check the check box next to the RMS that you want to delete. - Step 3 Click Delete.
+Step 1 From the Administration Console, navigate to the Configuration > RMS window.
+Step 2 Check the check box next to the RMS that you want to delete.
+Step 3 Click Delete .
+A dialog box prompts you to confirm the deletion.
+Step 4 To confirm the deletion, click OK .
 If you do not want to delete this RMS, click Cancel.